Additional security for BLSToExecutionChange operation when a consensus layer mnemonic may be compromised, without changing consensus

 There is no way to recover this scenario with this proposal as we cannot prove a user has lost their keys, and the mnemonic is required to generate the withdrawal key.

-- User A: Controls EL and CL key/mnemonic, successfully achieves a change address withdrawal
+- User A: Controls EL and CL key/mnemonic, successfully achieves a set address withdrawal

 - User B: Controls CL key, decides to attack

-Upon noticing User A has submitted a successful change address withdrawal, User B may run a validator and attempt to get User A slashed
+Upon noticing User A has submitted a successful set address withdrawal, User B may run a validator and attempt to get User A slashed.
+Users who suspect their validator key or seed phrase is compromised should take action to exit their validator as early as possible.

 - User A: Controls EL and CL key/mnemonic, but has a vulnerability which leaks their CL key but NOT their CL mnemonic